 LAWYER HELPLINE: ☎ 1800 455 886

 Matters relating to disputed wills are often referred to as contested probate as the first real opportunity to take legal action arises at the time an application is made for the Grant of Probate.
-An aggrieved party's solicitor who wishes to take legal action should, shortly after death, file a document that requests the issue of a probate caveat.
+Will dispute solicitors who wish to take legal action should, shortly after death, file a document that requests the issue of a probate caveat.
 The effect of a caveat is to warn the person who made the submission, known as the caveator, that an application for a grant has been made thereby giving the caveator time to take legal action by the issue of proceedings prior to any grant being issued.

 Disputing a Will